tobixen/calendar-cli/NEXT_LEVEL.md

 A VJOURNAL entry is (the only entry) supposed to describe the past, and could be a good place to store such data.
 Unfortunately VJOURNAL entries cannot have DURATION nor DTEND (and it's recommended to put a date rather than a timestamp into DTSTART).

-It is a great mess - the designers of the calendar standards absolutely didn't consider the need of tracking tim spent.
+It is a great mess - the designers of the calendar standards absolutely didn't consider the need of tracking time spent.

+While working with code for completion of a reccurrence of a recurring tasks, I realized that we're actually storing information on *what has happened* when we're changing the status to "completed" and adding a timestamp for when it was completed.
+For a recurring task we're also duplicating the information in the task.
+Hence we can keep the original time information in the original recurring task but store actual time spent in the recurrence.
+The time spent may *either* be stored in the DURATION or through the difference between DTSTART and COMPLETED timestamp.
+To avoid any kind of confusion, I propose to set DUE and COMPLETED to the same timestamp, and let the DURATION indicate the time spent.
+Non-recurring tasks may be hand-crafted into recurring tasks with COUNT set to one.
+That does feel like a rather dirty workaround though.

-My proposal is to let a VJOURNAL be a child of a VEVENT to mark that the VEVENT took place and that one participated in it.
-If things went as planned, it's straight forward.
+One idea may be to always make a VJOURNAL, a child of a VEVENT or VTODO, to mark either that the VEVENT took place and that one participated in it, or that one did spend time working on a task.
+For a VEVENT, if things went as planned, it's straight forward - the DURATION of said event marks the time spent on it.
 If things didn't go as planned, then ... either one may need to edit the VEVENT or create a separate VEVENT (which may be a child of the original VEVENT) containing the correct timestamps.
 If it was a VTODO and it wasn't "stuck" to the calendar, then it's trivial to make an after-the-fact VEVENT (just be careful that no calendar invites are sent out).

-Overtime and billing information is so far considered site-specific and outside the scope.
+For a VTODO one may hack up something by considering the difference between the journal DTSTART and the task COMPLETION timestamp to be the actual time worked on the task.
+Or it's possible to track the time by retroactively "stick the task to the calendar", and let the VJOURNAL be a child of a VEVENT which is a child of the VTODO.

+So I haven't concluded yet on how it is best to do time tracking on tasks, but there are some options.
+In any case, I think that consistently using a VJOURNAL entry to mark that one has actually participated in an event or spent time working on a task is a good idea.

+There is additional complexity that the time spent may be flagged as overtime, and that there may be billing information as well.
+I'm considering it to be site-specific and outside the scope.
+It may be possible to squeeze this information in somewhere, maybe in the CATEGORIES field, or maybe in some X-NONSTANDARD attributes.

 ### Striking out something from the calendar

-This sort of leaves us with two ways of "striking out" something.
+The considerations above sort of leaves us with two ways of "striking out" something.
 There is the traditional way of marking the task as COMPLETED.
 Now if the task is connected to a VEVENT, the calendar item should also be striken out.

 The second way is to make sure there is a VJOURNAL attached as a child of the VEVENT or a (grand)grandchild of the VTODO.

-Those two ways of striking out things have fundamentally different meanings.
-The first is to mark that a task is done and closed and does not need to be revisited.
-The second is to mark that work time was spent on the task or event.
-One would typically want to use both kind of "strikes".
-Only the first one if one is to mark that no significant work time was spent on the task (i.e. because the task has been cancelled, or because the work time spent has been accounted for somewhere else), and only the second one (and then create more events/journals later) if work time was spent but the task was not completed.
+Those two ways of striking out things have fundamentally different meanings - the first is to mark that a task is done and closed and does not need to be revisited, the second is to mark that work time was spent on the task or event.
+This may be combined in different ways;

+* If one did some work and completed a tas, one would typically want to use both kind of "strikes".
+* Sometimes one may want to mark a task as "completed" or "cancelled" even if one hasn't spent time on it - maybe because it has become irrelevant or because it has already been done (by someone else, or the work has been "piggybacked" in another task, time consumption counted for in another project, etc)
+* Sometimes one has spent time on a task without completing it (maybe partly completed, maybe wasted some time on it before marking it as "cancelled", etc), then one would like to create the journal entry but without marking it as complete.

 ### Task management